ResearchObject/workflow-run-crate/docs/profiles/0.6-DRAFT/process_run_crate/index.md

 }
 ```

-The `ContainerImage` type (note the leading lowercase "C") and most of the properties shown above are also defined in the workflow-run namespace.
+The `ContainerImage` type (note the leading uppercase "C") and most of the properties shown above are also defined in the workflow-run namespace.
 The `additionalType` describes the specific image type (e.g., `DockerImage`, `SIFImage`); the registry is the service that hosts the image (e.g., "docker.io", "quay.io"); the `name` is the identifier of the image within the registry; `tag` describes the image tag and `sha256` its sha256 checksum.
 A `ContainerImage` entity SHOULD list at least the `additionalType`, `registry` and `name` properties.

 Alternatively, the `containerImage` could point to a `URL`.
 For instance: